ORNL-QCI/exatn/README.md

 # ExaTN library: Exascale Tensor Networks

-NOTE: The ExaTN library is still work in progress.
-While many functionalities are already working, some are still under development.
-The full release will be coming in the next months, supported by documentation and examples.

-ExaTN is a software library for expressing and processing hierarchical tensor networks on homo- and heterogeneous HPC platforms of vastly different scale, from laptops to leadership HPC systems.
-The library can be leveraged in any computational domain which heavily relies on large-scale numerical tensor algebra:
+ExaTN is a software library for expressing, manipulating and processing arbitrary tensor networks on homo- and heterogeneous HPC platforms of vastly different scale, from laptops to leadership HPC systems.
+The library can be leveraged in any computational domain that relies heavily on numerical tensor algebra: <br>
- (a) Quantum many-body theory in condensed matter physics;
+ * Quantum many-body theory in condensed matter physics;
- (b) Quantum many-body theory in quantum chemistry;
+ * Quantum many-body theory in quantum chemistry;
- (c) Quantum computing simulations;
+ * Quantum computing simulations;
- (d) General relativity simulations;
+ * General relativity simulations;
- (e) Multivariate data analytics;
+ * Multivariate data analytics;
- (f) Tensor-based neural network algorithms.
+ * Tensor-based neural network algorithms.

+## Concepts and Usage

+The ExaTN C++ header to include is exatn.hpp.
+ExaTN provides two kinds of API: <br>
+ 1. Declarative API is used to declare, construct and manipulate C++ objects implementing the ExaTN library concepts, like tensors, tensor networks, tensor network operators, tensor network expansions, etc. The corresponding C++ header files are located in src/numerics.
+ 2. Executive API is used to perform numerical processing on tensors, tensor networks, tensor network operators, tensor network expansions, etc.
+    The corresponding header file is src/exatn/exatn_numerics.hpp.

+There are multiple examples available in src/exatn/test/NumServerTester.cpp, but you should ignore any of them which use direct numericalServer->API calls (these are internal tests).

 ## Quick Start
 Click [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/ornl-qci/exatn)